ArielRin/staking-dapp-for-locks/readme.md

 The built-in swapper feature allows for easy exchange between the DApp's token and the native currency:

-- **Buy Tokens**: Convert your native currency into YourTokenName tokens seamlessly.
+- **Buy Tokens**: Convert your native currency into TokenDapp tokens seamlessly.
-- **Sell Tokens**: Exchange YourTokenName tokens back into the native currency whenever you choose.
+- **Sell Tokens**: Exchange TokenDapp tokens back into the native currency whenever you choose.

 ## NFT Minting